jaimeCervantes/svelte-component-template/README.md

 ## Your component in action

 1. Change some code in `/demo/index.html` that should match your component behaviour, then run:
-2. `npm run build`
+2. `npm start`
-3. open the file `/demo/index.html` in your browser to see your component in action!
+3. Open your browser with `http://localhost:3000/demo` to see your component in action!

+## Unit testing

+Your unit test should be in `/test/tests.js`, to see your test just run `npm start` and go to `http://localhost:3000/test`

+If you want to split your tests in several files, just add these files into `/test/` directory and remember include these files in `/test/index.html` throught `script` tags

 ## ¿How to create a native web component?